abcnews/dailygraphics/README.md

 ### Line Chart

 Name the X axis in the data sheet `x` for ordinal data or `date` for time based data.
-If it is time based data you *must* ensure it matches the[parseDateFormat](#parseDateFormat) option so the chart builder knows how to interpret the dates correctly.
+If it is time based data you *must* ensure it matches the [parseDateFormat](#parsedateformat) option so the chart builder knows how to interpret the dates correctly.

 #### ratio